Here are today’s solar images taken from Al Sadeem Observatory, October 22, 2018.

-The sky was clear with slight air turbulence, making the seeing and transparency average at the time these images were taken.
+The sky was slightly hazy with intermittent light to moderate winds making the seeing and transparency average to poor at the time these images were taken.

 *Technical reports courtesy of Solar Influence Data Center (SIDC), NOAA-Space Weather Prediction Center (NOAA-SWPC)